 If your music collection comes from multiple sources like mine does, downloads, rips and online purchases for instance, then it may be a collection of different music formats and probably a few files that are not playing correctly or have incorrect tags.

-Tools like MediaMonkey or Mp3 Diag offer the tools to convert and correct music files.
+Programs like MediaMonkey or Mp3 Diag provide you with tools to convert and tag music files.

 Helium Audio Converter is a free program for Windows that can do pretty much the same.
-The program has been primarily been designed to convert music files.
-The convert supports the following music formats: AAC, FLAC, M4A, M4B, MP3, MP4, MPC, Ogg Vorbis, Wave, WAVPack, WMA.
+The program has been primarily designed to convert music files.
+The convert feature supports the following music formats: AAC, FLAC, M4A, MP3, MP4, MPC, Ogg Vorbis, Wave, WAVPack, WMA.

 It needs to be noted that all listed formats are supported both as input and output formats, making the program very versatile in this regard.
-Available tags are converted as well.
+Available tags are converted as well automatically by Helium Audio Converter.

 Conversion options at the bottom of the screen define the output folder and the output format.
 A click on Encoder options opens encoder specific options like the bitrate and normalization options if mp3 is the selected output format.